 - Attention issues: Children often seek attention from parents, peers, or other authority figures.
 If they don’t get the positive attention they want, they will act out to get negative attention.

 - Desire for power: Children often feel powerless.
-Children are usually unable to control their situations and environment.
+They’re usually unable to control their situations and environment.
 They act out because it allows them to feel in control of their actions.

-- Self-esteem issues: A child who believes that he or she is unable to perform a task may act out to distract a parent.
+- Self-esteem issues: Children who believe they’re unable to perform a task may act out to distract a parent.

-There are several signs that are associated with a child who is acting out.
-If these signs last more than six months or become progressively inappropriate, then you should consult a physician.
+There are several common signs that a child is acting out.
+If these signs last more than six months or become progressively inappropriate, you should consult a doctor.